mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “Oh cool, I’ve been dating about that long too.
 What got you into dating guys?”

-“I think I’m still trying to figure myself out.
+“I think I’m still trying to figure that out.
 I was in a relationship with a couple girls, but I didn’t feel anything.”

 “I’ve never been in a relationship with girls or guys, but that’s the goal, being in a relationship with a guy.”
 I told him my story.
 “How has dating been for you?”